 That’s what drives us on.
 If that strikes a chord with you then please consider how you could lend us a hand.

 Meet some of our Trustees and Volunteers

 Joy Murphy – Trustee

-I was born in Hessle, Yorkshire and brought up in Blackpool.
-I then trained as a Paediatric and General Nurse in Manchester and was a Staff Nurse for a year before spending a year nursing in the children’s hospital in Sydney, Australia, before returning to the UK to marry Bill, a Methodist Minister in 1963.
-I retired from the NHS in 1999.
+Joy trained as a Paediatric and General Nurse in Manchester and was a Staff Nurse for a year before becoming a ward sister in the children’s hospital in Sydney, Australia.
+Joy returned to the UK in 1963 to marry Bill, a Methodist Minister and retired from the NHS in 1999.

 Corinne Murphy – Founder

 Corinne visited Kenya in 1990 with her parents and quickly became involved by working in the local church pre-school nursery.
 She was very shocked to come across children of all ages on the streets in Nairobi where they were living.
 The impression these children made on her, came to the front of her mind as she recovered from a severe head injury sustained in a car crash with her parents.
 She said, ‘I’ve had a vision of children in Kenya calling for help, and I must start a charity to help them.’

 Corinne paid all her money at that time into the bank, and the manager agreed to open an account for her charity with £2.56!
 After much persuasion, her parents supported her, and Karibuni Children was registered in the UK as a charity.